dvorka/qtcreator-for-emacs-users/README.md

 # QtCreator for Emacs Users

-QtCreator has **tragic** support for Emacs users - the only solution is to disable `Alt-...` shortcuts in the menu - **CANNOT** be switched off - is to change its source code and build own version.
+QtCreator has **tragic** support for Emacs users.
+I used the following steps to make QtCreator Emacs friendly:

+* Did checkout of QtCreator source code.
+* Removed `Alt-...` shortcuts/quick keys in the menu as they **CANNOT** be disabled using configuration.
+* Built QtCreator.
+* Customized key binding to match Emacs as close as possible.

-## How to checkout and build QtCreator
+### How to checkout and build QtCreator
-How to (re)compile QtCreator:

 * Presumptions:
     * Installed QtCreator